 Don’t get me wrong.
 I do not expect myself or anyone else to love failure.
 After all who likes to work hard at something only to have to go back and rework it or worse completely start over?
 I’ll be the first to say I abhor that feeling – the feeling of wasted time is the worst!

 However, failures or life frustrations in general work out so much better when make a choice to have a positive reaction.
-Well, as positive as you can – sometime you have to do 5 minutes screaming and crying session then collect yourself and move on.
+Well, as positive as you can – sometimes you have to do a 5-minute screaming and crying session then collect yourself and move on.

 Small Business Success: 5 Ways Failure Made Me Succeed